State Symbols of Arkansas

 The Arkansaurus fridayi was named the state dinosaur in 2017.
 The bones of Arkansaurus were discovered in the town of Lockesburg in 1972.
 The only other evidence of dinosaurs in the state is a sauropod trackway site that was discovered near Nashville, Arkansas in 1983.

 The Bowie knife became the state knife of Arkansas in 2020.
 Arkansas has been a hotbed of bladesmithing throughout the history of the state and around 10 percent of the world’s recognized Master Bladesmiths are Arkansans.
 The first bladesmithing school, the Bill Moran School of Bladesmithing, was even created in the state in the late 1980s.
 For many years the school was the only one of its kind in the nation.
 It was named after Bill Moran, the first smith of this century to successfully forge Damascus steel.
 The town of Washington, Arkansas, which is home to Historic Washington State Park, has many ties to the craft too.
-The original Bowie knife was made there.
+Washington, Arkansas's most famous blacksmith, James Black, is credited with forging one of the original Bowie knives for James “Jim” Bowie in the early 1830s.
 The town, which is on the National Register of Historic Places, is now both a state park and town intermingled.
 The park includes over thirty restored historic structures that serve as a homage to what life was like in the town during the 1800s.

 One of the many structures people can tour now when they visit Historic Washington State Park is an interpretive blacksmith shop.
 Built by the Pioneer Washington Restoration Foundation in 1960, the shop has working forges.
 Washington’s most famous blacksmith, James Black, is credited with forging one of the original Bowie knives for James “Jim” Bowie in the early 1830s.
 Throughout the year, the state park hosts forging workshops where you can learn the craft.
 A bladesmithing school, the James Black School of Bladesmithing and Historic Trades, can also be found at Historic Washington State Park.